 We want to give the city back to its inhabitants.
 We want to give it a dashing personality and, on the international level, we want to give it the cosmopolitan image it deserves.

 Alleen lukt dat niet.
-Daarom vormen wij samen een sterk team: Pascal en Ady, Aïcha, Ben, Carine, Christa, Daan, Damiaan, David, Erik, Eva, Gauthier, Geert, Gisèle, Helga, Hilde, Johan, Johan, Julie, Juliet, Lieven, Loubna, Marc, Nathalie, Naomi, Reine, Sebastien, Siegriet, Sil, Simon, Suzy, Thibault, Valérie, Veerle, Véronique, Virginie, Willem, Wim, Wim, Winny en Edgar.
+Daarom vormen wij samen een sterk team: Pascal en Ady, Aïcha, Ben, Carine, Christa, Daan, Damiaan, David, Erik, Eva, Fadoua, Gauthier, Geert, Gisèle, Helga, Hilde, Johan, Johan, Julie, Lieven, Marc, Matthias, Nathalie, Naomi, Raihana, Reine, Sebastien, Siegriet, Sil, Simon, Suzy, Thibault, Valérie, Veerle, Veronique, Virginie, Willem, Wim, Wim, Winny en Edgar.